Welcome to our website and the Western Rider Development Programme!

 You don't need to take our word for it!
 Kate Eldridge (WES, AQHA and AQHA-UK member - as well as the British Horse Society) was one of the first to register on the Programme.
 Kate is pictured below with her 9 year old American Quarter Horse mare Tardy Conclus Honey.
 These are Kate's own words....

 'I signed up for the WRDP in 2011 and took my Level 1 assessment within a couple of months.
-Honey & I are working towards our Level 2 assessment at the moment and we're really enjoying it.
+Honey & I are now working towards our Level 4 assessment and we're really enjoying it.
 Anyone looking at the website can see that there are some very helpful and interesting articles that are free to everyone, but when you sign up - which costs no more than the price of a lesson - you also get access to a whole lot more, including the videos on the WRDP YouTube Channel.
 They really help you with the various exercises - all aimed at building a solid training foundation for a responsive, supple, soft, versatile riding horse... something I'm sure we all dream of having!
-All in all I've been very impressed with the information contained in the Welcome Pack and supporting materials for Levels 1 and 2.
+All in all I've been very impressed with the information contained in the Welcome Pack and supporting materials for Levels 1 to 4.
 One of the many things I really like about the Programme is that there's no pressure or time frame but I feel well supported, and motivated, to continue training at my own pace.
 Highly recommended!!'

 'Seven weeks ago I started on my WRDP journey.
 I’ve just passed my Level 1 and have received my certificate and detailed feedback ready for me to start on Level 2.
 I’m really pleased...the thing I love most about the Programme is that it's so structured and logical.
 It guides you through, step by step and really helps to give confidence to me and to Anni.
 I can take my time and go back over all of the basics - it's brilliant.
 If you ride western and haven’t joined the Western Rider Development Program then maybe its time you did - it's great fun!'